 Who should take this course?

-- those who have either done little or no technical drawing before
+- The course is suitable for anyone who has little or no technical drawing experience.

-- students who have experienced difficulty and need a clear, explained approach
+- It would also suit students who have experienced difficulty and need a clear, explained approach.

-- those who have had some experience but would like a refresher
+- Those who have had some experience but would like a refresher would also benefit.

 Please bring with you to the first session:

 - Laptop or notebook with free copy of Google SketchUp (not SketchUp Pro!) installed, mains cable and mouse.

 - Any students who have portable parallel motion drawing boards can bring them in.